 Brahms - Piano Concerto no.2 - A thunderous cauldron of beautiful sounds, broken by a soothing slow movement with an emotive, floating-rollicking piano highlight in the middle.
 Favourite rendition - Louis Kentner with the Philharmonia Orchestra under Sir Adrian Boult.
 Until recently this was probably my most-played piece of classical music.

 Brahms - Symphony no.4 - Possibly my overall favourite symphony, this is utterly glorious, arresting music, the first two movements calming and profound, the third joyful, the last a powerful, majestic set of variations.
-Beautiful orchestration throughout, but difficult for conductors and orchestras to get the blend exactly right: Rafael Kubelik/Vienna Philharmonic Orchestra was a combination that worked well, also Kleiber/VPO and (possibly the best) Klemperer/Philharmonia orchestra, while closer to home I was recently quite impressed by a performance by the Queensland Symphony Orchestra under the baton of Marco Zuccarini (in Cairns of all places!).
+Beautiful orchestration throughout, but difficult for conductors (and sound technicians!) to get the blend exactly right: Rafael Kubelik/Vienna Philharmonic Orchestra was a combination that worked well, also Bernstein/Wiener Philharmoniker, Kleiber/VPO and (possibly the best?)
+Klemperer/Philharmonia orchestra, while closer to home I was recently quite impressed by a performance by the Queensland Symphony Orchestra under the baton of Marco Zuccarini (in Cairns of all places!).

 Schubert - Symphony no.9 - Just pure sweet music, great melodies, wonderful harmonies and interweaving parts all carried on simple but ingeniously orchestrated rhythms.
 It all comes out sounding so natural and spontaneous.
 I especially like the way Schubert launches into new melodies, and the motif that begins and ends the first movement (the different characters it assumes) and the way it develops.
 The second movement rather suddenly switches to a passage beginning with a glorious descending melody and ending with a suspension or "break" (to use jazz terminology) containing a repeated note, alternated on horns and strings, followed by a wistful release phrase - one of the most sublime moments in my world of music.
 Schubert's bold use of brass at times foreshadows Bruckner.
 I'm happy with my Bernstein/NY Philharmonic recording and don't have enough knowledge to pick a better one - possibly Furtwangler/Berlin Philharmonic (old mono!) or Günter Wand/Berlin Philharmonic (live recording).
 See below for more Schubert.